-- On-board cameras: Industry has committed to deploying cameras onboard a number of trawl vessels in TAR 2 and TAR 3.
-The scope of the camera project is to ensure fishers are accurately reporting sub-MLS tarakihi whenever it is present in their catch. - 64.
+- Enhancing Science: Industry has committed to enhancing science relating to East Coast tarakihi to increase our understanding of the fishery, reduce key uncertainties, and assess the effectiveness of the Industry Rebuild Plan. - On-board cameras: Industry has committed to deploying cameras onboard a number of trawl vessels in TAR 2 and TAR 3.
+The scope of the camera project is to ensure fishers are accurately reporting sub-MLS tarakihi whenever it is present in their catch. - 59.
 As these measures have only been in place since the 2019/20 fishing year, their efficacy remains uncertain at present.
-As more information becomes available it may be possible to quantify the effect these measures have on the rate of rebuild. - 65.
+As more information becomes available it may be possible to quantify the effect these measures have on the rate of rebuild. - 60.
 While the Industry Rebuild Plan is not a relevant consideration for the Minister in determining the rebuild period appropriate to the stock, Fisheries New Zealand considers it important to highlight the additional measures that have been undertaken in recent years, to support the rebuild of East Coast tarakihi to a sustainable level.